 **A student completing senior high school work in 5 or 6 semesters (not including grade 9) must earn CSF membership in at least 4 of the last 5 or 6 semesters; one of those semester memberships must be earned with senior grades.

 Over $100,000 is awarded to a group of 50 graduating Sealbearers each year.
 Each spring, regional subcommittees of five advisers choose outstanding Life Members (Sealbearers) from among candidates nominated by their advisers by the February deadline within each of the five regions.
 Each year, 50 finalists receive awards of $2,000 each, and five of these (one per region) each receive an additional $3,000 as the regional award recipient.
-The award is now regarded as one of the highest scholastic honors given to secondary school graduates in the state of California.
+The Seymour Award is regarded as one of the highest scholastic honors given to secondary school graduates in the state of California.

 Nomination Deadline: February 18th, every year.